apostrophecms/starter-kit-assembly-essentials/README.md

 #### Modern Frontend Assets Without A Custom Build Process

-Beginning with the 1.1.0 release of `a3-assembly-boilerplate`, there is no need for Webpack for simpler cases.
+Beginning with the 1.1.0 release, there is no need for Webpack for simpler cases.
 Specifically, you can follow our documentation and place your modern JavaScript code in the `ui/src/index.js` file of any module, or use `import` statements in that file to import it there.
 As noted in our documentation, it is **important for `ui/src/index.js` to export a function as its default export.** This function will be invoked to initialize your module at a safe time when `apos.http`, `apos.util`, etc. are already available.

 You may also place Sass SCSS code in the `ui/src/index.scss` file of any module, and use `import` statements in that file to bring in more Sass SCSS code.